 NFL depth charts are always changing, whether it’s due to injuries, coaching decisions, or performance-related issues.
-The running back position, in particular, can be tough to stay on top of throughout the season, as the vast majority of teams have gone with some sort of committee approach, featuring two and sometimes even three backs.
+The running back position, in particular, can be tough to stay on top of throughout the season, as the vast majority of teams have gone with some sort of committee approach.

 All snap counts and touches are compiled from Pro Football Focus and Pro Football Reference.
 Opportunities refers to the running back’s combined carries and targets.